Culture of Belgium: Architecture

 Examples of Belgian architecture include the Romanesque Collegiate Church of St. Gertrude in Nivelles (1046) and the Cathedral of Our Lady in Tournai, the Gothic 15th-century Cathedral of Our Lady in Antwerp and the Baroque Grand-Place/Grote Markt (main square) in Brussels.
 Mosan style is typical of the architecture within the Prince-Bishopric of Liège.

-Belgian contributions to architecture also continued into the 19th and 20th centuries, including the work of Victor Horta and Henry van de Velde, who were major initiators of the Art Nouveau style in Belgium and abroad.
+Belgian contributions to architecture also continued into the 19th and 20th centuries, including the work of Victor Horta, Paul Hankar and Henry van de Velde, who were major initiators of the Art Nouveau style in Belgium and abroad.